ValeraTotsenko/mexc-pump-scanner/DEPLOYMENT.md

 ```

 The container uses variables from your `.env` file.
 The helper script
-`deploy.sh` installs Docker Compose, downloads this file and starts the stack.
+`deploy.sh` installs Docker if missing, clones the repo, fetches the `.env`
+from the provided URL and runs `docker compose up -d --build`.
+It can also
+create a systemd unit so the service restarts automatically.
 Run it in one command by piping the script from GitHub and passing the URL to
 your secrets: